777arc/PySDR/content/cyclostationary.rst

 Signal Detection With Known Cyclic Frequency
 ********************************************

 In some applications you may want to use CSP to detect a signal/waveform that is already known, such as variants of 802.11, LTE, 5G, etc.  If you know the cyclic frequency of the signal, and you know your sample rate, then you really only need to calculate a single alpha and single tau.
+Coming soon will be an example of this type of problem using an RF recoring of WiFi.

 ***********************************
 Cyclic Filtering with FRESH Filters